 When she’s not helping create gorgeous home décor, Anthropologie employee Alexis Turner has a seriously cool side hustle.
 With her company Poco Pink Creative Co., she uses her background in textiles to create beautifully styled weddings and events for her clients.
 Her efforts to network with other local creatives and vendors led to her most recent project, Boss Babes Social, which combines her passion for event design with her motto of “community over competition.”
 When Alexis asked BHLDN to participate in her latest Social, we jumped at the chance to be a part of her inspiring group of female entrepreneurs.

 What do you do at Anthropologie?

 I am Senior Product Development and Sourcing Coordinator for Anthropologie Home.
-My categories are lighting, wall decor, and hardware.
+My categories are lighting, wall decor (like art posters, designs, etc.), and hardware.
 We work with design and buying to source materials, choose the vendor, execute the product, and make sure it ships to stores on time!

 Tell me more about Poco Pink Creative Co.